5 Survival stories that were made into movies

 Sławomir Rawicz – The way back

-Rawicz was a Norwegian operative during the second world war, and after getting sent on a mission found himself in the worst situation of his life.
-The mission was supposed to be straight forward, find the target installation and blow it up, but him and his team didn’t even make it to shore.
-They were spotted and shot out the water, with all his companions either dead or captured, Rawicz managed to swim ashore and tried to hide in the snow capped mountains with next to nothing.
+Rawicz was a Norwegian operative during the Second World War, and after getting sent on a mission found himself in the worst situation of his life.
+The mission was supposed to be straightforward, find the target installation and blow it up, but he and his team didn’t even make it to shore.
+They were spotted and shot out of the water, with all his companions either dead or captured, Rawicz managed to swim ashore and tried to hide in the snow-capped mountains with next to nothing.

 The 1972 Uruguay rugby team – Alive

 An interesting story about exactly what you should “not” do when it comes to survival.
-McCandless was a drifter for most of his adult life and loved time alone by himself, which gave him the idea to get as far away from civilisation as possible.
-Since the lived in the US the closest and easiest to get to location was the Canadian wilderness, so he grabbed some basic gear and a rifle and headed out.
-If you intend to live in the wilderness you should bring more equipment than some basic camping gear, a few books and a small rifle, something he seemed to overconfident to understand.
-After weeks of just getting by he was cut off from a flood and couldn’t make it back to safety, he was found dead in his sleeping bag weighing the same as an average sized dog.
+McCandless was a drifter for most of his adult life and loved time alone by himself, which gave him the idea to get as far away from civilization as possible.
+Since he lived in the US the closest and easiest to get to location was the Canadian wilderness, so he grabbed some basic gear and a rifle and headed out.
+If you intend to live in the wilderness you should bring more equipment than some basic camping gear, a few books, and a small rifle, something he seemed too overconfident to understand.
+After weeks of just getting by he was cut off by a flood and couldn’t make it back to safety, he was found dead in his sleeping bag weighing the same as an average-sized dog.